glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 }
 {% endhighlight %}

- This policity try to obtain from the data base source if getting exception then try to get from the cloud data source and save it to data base for future usage.
+ This policity try to obtain the data from **DataBaseSource**, if getting exception then try to get from the **CloudDataSource** and save it to data base for future usage.

 ##### TIPS